Fluctuations of the front in a one-dimensional model for the spread of an infection: Estimates on the renewal structure

-On the other hand, observe that there exists a strictly positive constant $\Cl[constd]{dechec}$ such that
+On the other hand, observe that there exists a strictly positive constant $d_1$ such that

-considering e.g. the probability for the particle that makes the front climb at time $S_{n}$ to cross at a time $> S_n$ the half-line of slope $\alpha$ starting at $(S_n, r_{S_n})$.
-Combining \eqref{e:double-cond} and \eqref{e:prob-echec}, we deduce that
+considering, for example, the probability for the particle that makes the front climb at time $S_{n}$ to cross at a time $> S_n$ the half-line of slope $\alpha$ starting at $(S_n, r_{S_n})$.
+Combining (\ref{e:double-cond}) and (\ref{e:prob-echec}), we deduce that